Katy Perry: 2020–2023: Smile, motherhood, and Las Vegas residency

 Following the release of her single "Never Worn White" in March 2020, Perry revealed in the accompanying music video that she was expecting her first child with Bloom.
 "Daisies", the lead single from her sixth album, was released on May 15, 2020.
 Its second single "Smile" followed two months later.
 The album, also titled Smile, was released on August 28, 2020.
 Two days before its distribution, she gave birth to a daughter named Daisy Dove Bloom.
 The album received mixed reviews, and debuted at number five in the United States.
 Perry further promoted the album with four compilation EPs: Camp Katy, Empowered, Scorpio SZN, and Cosmic Energy.
-These EPs were followed by the single "Not the End of the World" in December 2020, which had a music video in which Zooey Deschanel impersonates Perry.
 Additionally she collaborated with various artists to create two remixes of Smile album tracks.
 Tiësto remix of "Resilient" featuring Aitana was released in November 2020, while Bruno Martini remix of "Cry About It Later" featuring Luísa Sonza was released in April 2021.